snltd/gurp/doc/doers.md

 after ten seconds.
 Start timeouts default to 60 seconds.

 It isn't possible to have SMF tell you what manifest was imported, and even comparing an export with the thing you just imported shows differences.
-So, `gurp` generates an SMF manifest, writes it to disk, and will delete and reimport a manifest if it sees a difference between that and the thing you request.
+So, Gurp generates an SMF manifest, writes it to disk, and will delete and reimport a manifest if it sees a difference between that and the thing you request.
 This will, of course, clobber any changes you've made.

 ### `(smf/remove)`